Constructive Canonicity of Inductive Inequalities: Constructive canonicity

-This section is devoted to proving that all inequalities on which constructive ALBA succeeds are constructively canonical.
-The arguments presented here are, to a large extent, an amalgamation of similar ones made in \cite{CoPaSoZh15} and \cite{ConPal13}.
-However, in the current setting we need to appeal to both the pivotality and safety of ALBA execution, while simultaneously transferring all arguments to a constructive environment.
+This section is devoted to proving that all inequalities on which constructive ALBA succeeds are {\em constructively canonical} (i.e.\ their validity is preserved under the constructive canonical extension).
+The arguments presented here amalgamate the constructive generalizations of the canonicity arguments used in \cite{CoPaSoZh15,PaSoZh15b} and \cite{ConPal13}.
+Indeed, in the current setting, we need to appeal to (the constructive counterparts of) both the pivotality and safety of ALBA execution.

 Fix an $\mathcal{L}_\mathrm{LE}$-algebra $\bba$ and let $\bbas$ be its canonical extension.
 We write $\bbas \models_{\mathbb{A}} \phi \leq \psi$ to indicate that $\bbas, v \models \phi \leq \psi$ for all \emph{admissible} assignments $v$, as defined in Subsection \ref{Subsec:Expanded:Land}, page \pageref{admissible:assignment}.
 Recall that pivotal executions of ALBA are defined on page \pageref{pivotal:approx:rule:application} in Section \ref{sec:constructive ALBA}.